pragma-org/website/src/content/projects/amaru.md

             specifically, we are interested in validation that only requires protocol parameters but not a full ledger state yet.

-            This is because the communication between Amaru and its trusted peer happens through node-to-node protocols.

-            Submitting an invalid transaction has therefore no visible effects and doesn't generate feedback for the submitter.

         - title: Packaging & distribution
           link: https://github.com/pragma-org/amaru/issues/9
           description: |